*Check out my new updated tutorial on how I Glaze Painted Furniture here!

 - This is a very good question.
 The short answer is no. First of all, if your using clear wax and dark wax to glaze, the clear wax will remove more of your dark wax and may ruin the look you were going for.
 The wax will harden and cure the way it is to a protective layer in an of itself.
 If you are using clear wax and tinted glaze you will have the same issue above and you are not adding any additional protection to the piece.
 If you are using glaze and polyurethane, then you could go back and put another layer of polyurethane over the glaze and you won’t have any issues with it affecting your finish, but in my opinion it’s not necessary.

 I could go on about this subject forever because there are so many different ways to go about glazing and they all create very different effects.
 These are the main questions that I get on a regular basis.
-Please comment below if you have more questions so that future readers can see the answer.
+Please comment be if you have more questions so that future readers can see the answer.
 Thanks!